• Navigation überspringen

 Module Group 3: Biological Structures and Processes

-• Interaction of Biological Macromolecules A + B
+• Interaction of Biological Macromolecules A (mandatory module, 5 ECTS)

 The advanced module can be chosen from courses and lectures of the Departments of Biology, Mathematics or Physics.
 It is designated to be a preparation for the Master thesis.
 Beside the work on a scientific project, the module can include advanced lectures or special seminars from the respective Department which will be recommended by the advisor.